tyrann0us/Donation-Can/readme.txt

 * Minor update to fix the user capabilities required for accessing settings pages.

 = 1.3 =
-* Fixed the PayPal URL in PayPal payment confirmations to fix a problem with some web hosts that were unable to connect to the SSL protocol= 1.3 =
+* Fixed the PayPal URL in PayPal payment confirmations to fix a problem with some web hosts that were unable to connect to the SSL protocol.

 = 1.2 =
 * Fixed a bug that caused some files (css, javascript) and links to not load